Kihumba/private-/Phase-C/Ruby-Learning-Outcomes/README.md

-# Ruby on Rails
+# Ruby Development

-The Ruby on Rails Developer is a role that includes the following Learning Outcomes:
+The Ruby Development curriculum is a path that includes the following Learning Outcomes:

 1. The Ruby Way
 2. Setting up your Tools